NNboru/rock-paper-cutter/back/readme.md

 # [Rock Paper Scissors!](https://play-rock.cloudno.de)

-This directory contains react front end code.
+This directory contains express back-end code.

-For testing and development of front-end, run `npm start` from this directory.
+To run local server for development, run `node app` from this directory.
-To direct requests to node server add `"proxy": "http://localhost:2000"` in _front/package.json_ file.

 For production build -
 - In _front directory_ run `npm run build` and copy these files to _back directory_ -